Voxel: Incremental error rasterisation

 Another technique for voxels involves raster graphics where one simply raytraces every pixel of the display into the scene, tracking an error term to determine when to step.
 A typical implementation will raytrace each pixel of the display starting at the bottom of the screen using what is known as a y-buffer.
 When a voxel is reached that has a higher y value on the display it is added to the y-buffer overriding the previous value and connected with the previous y-value on the screen interpolating the color values.
 There is a major downside to voxel rasterization when transformation is applied which causes severe aliasing.
 The advantage was the ability to rasterise using cheap integer calculations on a CPU without hardware acceleration.

 Outcast, and other 1990s video games employed this graphics technique for effects such as reflection and bump-mapping and usually for terrain rendering.
 Outcasts graphics engine was mainly a combination of a ray casting (heightmap) engine, used to render the landscape, and a texture mapping polygon engine used to render objects.
-The "Engine Programming" section of the games credits in the manual has several subsections related to graphics, among them: "Landscape Engine", "Polygon Engine", "Water & Shadows Engine" and "Special effects Engine".
+The "Engine Programming" section of the game's credits in the manual has several subsections related to graphics, among them: "Landscape Engine", "Polygon Engine", "Water & Shadows Engine" and "Special effects Engine".
 Although Outcast is often cited as a forerunner of voxel technology, this is somewhat misleading.
 The game does not actually model three-dimensional volumes of voxels.
 Instead, it models the ground as a surface, which may be seen as being made up of voxels.
 The ground is decorated with objects that are modeled using texture-mapped polygons.
-When Outcast was developed, the term "voxel engine", when applied to computer games, commonly referred to a ray casting engine (for example the VoxelSpace engine).
+When Outcast was developed, the term "voxel engine", when applied to computer games, commonly referred to a ray casting engine (for example the Voxel Space engine).
 On the engine technology page of the game's website, the landscape engine is also referred to as the "Voxels engine".
-The engine is purely software-based; it does not rely on hardware-acceleration via a 3D graphics card.
+The engine is purely software-based: it does not rely on hardware-acceleration via a 3D graphics card.

-John Carmack also experimented with Voxels for the Quake III engine.
-One such problem cited by Carmack was the lack of graphics cards designed specifically for such rendering requiring them to be software rendered.

-Comanche was also the first commercial flight simulation based on voxel technology.
+John Carmack also experimented with voxels for the Quake III Arena engine.
+One such problem cited by Carmack was the lack of graphics cards designed specifically for such rendering requiring them to be software rendered.Comanche was also the first commercial flight simulation based on voxel technology.
 NovaLogic used the proprietary Voxel Space engine developed for the company by Kyle Freeman (written entirely in Assembly language) to create open landscapes.
 This rendering technique allowed for much more detailed and realistic terrain compared to simulations based on vector graphics at that time.